 🥣 How to Make the Best Tofu Scramble

-There are a few secret tips that bring this tofu scramble to the next level:
+There are a few secret tips that bring this dish to the next level:

 - Two kinds of tofu – Instead of just going with firm tofu for this scramble, we will be using a combination of medium and silken tofu.
 Both help create a texture much more similar to scrambled eggs.